lol-dungeonmaster/THaTWoIV-concept-art/docs/index.md

 _Facing north-west near the Gates of Gundabad in E.Cirith Forn.
 On the left is the north foothills of Hithaeglir.
 On the right is the west foothills of Ered Mithrin._

 _Revered by the Vales' Dwarves, this is where Durin the Deathless awoke before founding Khazad-dûm.
-Mount Gundabad sits at the center of Cirith Forn, the North Pass, guarding the route south-west.
-The lands north of the mountain are occupied by orcs who survived the defeat of Morgoth.
+Mount Gundabad sits at the center of Cirith Forn, the North Pass, guarding the Vales from the route west.
+Beyond the Gates of Gundabad, a contested land between ally and foe.
+To the north-east are lands claimed by the dwarves, and the foundations of a great forge.
+North-east of Gundabad, remnants of an ancient evil gather.
+Orcs and Drakes have occupied those lands since the cataclysms of the First Age.
 Skirmishes at the gates have become more frequent, requiring the constant vigil of Gundabad Dwarves.
-The hardiest of the men of Upper Vales frequent the pass, collecting orc-bounties, doing their part to keep the northern reaches free of orc presence.
+The hardiest of the men of Upper Vales frequent the pass, collecting bounties, doing their part to keep the northern reaches free of evil presence.
 Together with the help of Eagles and Elves the Vales thrive in peace under the greatest of alliances._

 ![gundabad_1](ultra/gundabad_1.jpg)

-# Region: Forest Road
+# Region: Greenwood Forest

 _If you use a horse, goat or boar, and travel light, you can reach the Forest Road in half-a-day.
 Which raises a fine point, the dwarves really are marvelous in their road building.
 Their roads connect the upper reaches of the Vales and beyond to Dimrill Dale.
 Why there's hardly any hoof-wear or mount fatigue reaching the entrance to the road east from Ninglor Crossing.
 From here the path splits.
 The high road leads into the valley and Forest Road.
 It's another day's journey north on the river-bound road, by pony-reckoning, to Greylin Crossing._